mjheitland/tfaurora/README.md

 terraform destroy -auto-approve
 ```

+* Note: In AWS console, click 'Modify' button to change master password for the db instance.*

 ## Layer 3 - Compute (1 min)

 These steps are done automatically if you deploy 3_compute with Terraform: